ly4nn3/typescript-console-task-app/README.md

 - How classes and interfaces create better code organization
 - How TypeScript's async/await syntax improves upon JavaScript's promise handling.

-This project serves as a practical demonstration of moving from JavaScript to TypeScript development.
+This project serves as a practical demonstration of moving from JavaScript to TypeScript development, and my understanding of TypeScript syntax such as type annotations, interfaces, and generics.

 [Software Demo Video - In progress]()

 # Development Environment

-- This project was developed using: - Visual Studio Code as my code editor
+This project was developed using:
+- Visual Studio Code as my code editor
 - Git for version control
 - GitHub for remote hosting